 Looking for Specialist Lease Extension Advice?
 Call our Solicitors on FREEPHONE 0800 1404544 for FREE Initial Phone Advice

 What Lease Extension Options Are Open to an Executor?

 If these conditions are met, the executor has two options.
 They can either go straight ahead and extend the lease [possibly by making the most of using some of the cash in the estate to pay the freeholder’s premium, surveyors fees and both sets of legal costs], or start the process with the aim of putting the property on the market.

-As long as the executor has started the process of lease extension, this can then be handed onto the person who buys the house or flat.
+As long as the executor has started the process of extending the lease, this can then be handed onto the person who buys the house or flat.
 The new purchaser therefore doesn’t have to wait for the two years needed for him to start the lease extension and saves money too.

 A property which already has a lease extension underway is worth more than one which does not, and it is more appealing to home buyers too.

 What is the process if it is the freeholder who has died?